Hormonal Health

 Are you wondering why your belly gets bloated by breakfast, round by lunchtime, and refuses to budge by bedtime?
 If that sounds familiar, you might be dealing with the all-too-common polycystic ovary syndrome (PCOS) belly fat.
 It's not just about what you eat or how often you move; this type of belly fat is closely tied to hormones, inflammation, and insulin resistance, making it particularly tricky to manage.

-In this blog, we’ll break down exactly what causes a ‘PCOS belly’ and, most importantly, how to flatten it naturally.
-From simple lifestyle changes to targeted exercises and bloating remedies, we’ll guide you through practical tips to help you feel more comfortable, confident, and in control of your body.
+Many women with PCOS struggle with stubborn abdominal weight and wonder how to get rid of a PCOS belly, or whether it’s even possible to have a flat stomach with PCOS.
+In this blog, we’ll explain what actually causes a ‘PCOS belly’ and, more importantly, how to reduce it naturally and sustainably.
+From hormone-supporting lifestyle changes to targeted exercises and practical bloating remedies, you’ll discover realistic strategies to help you feel more comfortable, confident and in control of your body.

 What is a PCOS belly?

-A 'PCOS belly' refers to the weight gain and bloating typically experienced around the abdominal area in women with PCOS.
-Unlike general weight gain, PCOS belly fat tends to be more visceral, stored deep within the abdominal cavity around organs, making it more resistant to traditional weight loss methods.
+A ‘PCOS belly’ refers to the weight gain and bloating typically experienced around the abdominal area in women with PCOS.
+Unlike general weight gain, PCOS belly fat tends to be more visceral, stored deep within the abdominal cavity around the organs, making it more resistant to traditional weight loss methods.
+In terms of appearance, the PCOS belly shape is often described as a rounded, firm-looking stomach that protrudes more in the lower and central abdomen, even in women who are otherwise slim.

-This belly fat is often linked to insulin resistance, a key feature of PCOS.
+This type of belly fat is closely linked to insulin resistance, a key feature of PCOS.
 Insulin resistance causes the body to store more fat, particularly around the stomach.

 Did You Know?